Less Restrictive Alternatives to Guardianship

 This is a legal document that allows an individual to designate someone to make decisions on their behalf.
 In Nebraska, power of attorneys can be designated for health care, finances, or both.
 The agent can act for the individual when they cannot.
 Power of attorney documents are great options to allow an agent to make decisions without intervention or oversight from the Court.
 However, the individual must have capacity at the time the power of attorney document is signed for the appointment to be valid.

-Appointing a fiduciary by a government agency
+Appointing a Fiduciary by a Government Agency

 Both the Department of Veteran’s Affairs and Social Security Administration allow individuals to appoint someone to receive and use benefit payments on their behalf.
 If a loved one is having difficulty managing their benefits payments, they can designate a fiduciary through the agency making the payments.